CadenMilne04/my_shell/README.md

 # My Linux Shell
-A linux shell written in C which can load custum plugins, run user programs, and exit.
+A linux shell written in C which can load custom plugins, run user programs, and exit.

 ## Demo 🧪